alexmopun/tfm__micromobility_3dcnn/README.md

 You can find information about all available models [here](https://pytorchvideo.readthedocs.io/en/latest/model_zoo.html).

 ## Preprocess long videos
 **preprocess_long videos.py** divides videos into 2 second clips.
 For each class will be generated a subfolder.
-Each video will produce a subfolder inside its correspondent class with the clips generated.
+Each video from the target dataset will produce a subfolder inside its correspondent class with the clips generated.

 ## sidewalk test V1 and V3
 There are 2 sidewalk tests.
-The first one is used to work with short clips (which not required long video pre-processing) whereas the V3 version uses the folders generated with *preprocess_long videos.py*.
+The first one divides the clips automatically whereas the V3 version uses the folders generated with *preprocess_long videos.py*.
+It is recommended to use the V3 version if you are working with long videos whereas it's more efficient to use the other version if you work with short clips.
+Both sidewalk tests will give the following results:

+* Test 1: Confusion matrix per video (if any clip of the video is TP or TN, the result of this test is TP or TN respectively).
+* Test 2: Confusion matrix per clip (all clips of all videos are classified individually).
+* Inference time: Time that elapses between we pick an stack of frames and when we make a prediction of this stack.
+Also includes variance and std.